alemidev/guestbook.rs/README.md

 public = false
 ```

-and each incoming page will be forced to be private (until you make it public manually with `guestbook review`)
+and each incoming page will be forced to be private (until you make it public manually, for example with `guestbook review`)

 ## modular configuration
 `guestbook.rs` just works, but can also be deeply customized